State and Local Policy Database

 Buildings Summary List All

-Alabama has mandatory building codes for both residential and commercial buildings, although local jurisdictions may adopt more stringent codes.
+Alabama has mandatory building codes for both residential and commercial buildings, and a May 2024 bill bans more stringent local energy codes.
 The state's residential code references to the 2015 IECC, however, state-specific amendments weaken it significantly.
 The state's commercial code references ASHRAE 90.1-2013.
 Alabama has completed limited code compliance activities.
-The AERC Board is preparing to begin consideration of the 2018 IECC and ASHRAE 90.1-2016.

 Residential Codes List All

 The Alabama Energy and Residential Code (AERC) Board adopted the 2015 Alabama Residential Energy Code.
 While the residential code is based on the 2015 IECC, state-specific amendments weaken it significantly, making it more efficient than the 2009 IECC but not equivalent to the 2015 IECC.
 The updated residential code took effect October 1, 2016.
-Local jurisdictions may adopt more stringent codes, and several have adopted the 2015 IECC without the state-adopted amendments.
-The AERC Board is preparing to begin consideration of the 2018 IECC and ASHRAE 90.1-2016.
+HB198, enrolled in May 2024, bans jurisdictions from enacting more stringent local codes.
+The AERC Board announced that it was preparing to adopt the 2018 IECC and ASHRAE 90.1-2016 in July 2019, though adoption has not followed.

 Commercial Code List All